Reg Goodwin: Financial crisis

 Soon after the election the increase in inflation during this period caused havoc with the GLC finances.
 Goodwin was forced to cut investment programmes and increase transport fares and as a result became unpopular with the left.
 His attempts to conciliate with them caused resignations among the right-wing Labour councillors.
-Goodwin's exceptionally discrete personal style meant that he was rarely targeted personally, but left him with few political friends.
+Goodwin's exceptionally discreet personal style meant that he was rarely targeted personally, but left him with few political friends.

 He was re-elected Leader when Labour lost the 1977 GLC election but few expected him to continue in the post.
 He announced his resignation very suddenly by leaving 28 copies (one for every member of the Labour Group) of a resignation letter on the desk of the Chief Whip, with a note suggesting he might like to distribute them.
 On taking his seat on the backbenches he remarked "I'm glad to be sitting here, because fewer of my friends are behind me."

 Deselection

 Goodwin's own constituency party in Bermondsey had swung to the left.
-Although they wished him well personally and respected his contribution, the Bermondsey left insisted on a new candidate for the 1981 London elections and deselected him.
+Although they wished him well personally and respected his contribution, the Bermondsey left insisted on a new candidate for the 1981 election and deselected him.
 He let his membership of the Labour Party lapse in 1982, but was declared an honorary member on 21 February 1983.